Slim Moon: Life and career

-Career
+Management and ministry

-In October 2006, Moon announced he would be departing from Kill Rock Stars to work as an A&R representative at Nonesuch Records, a Warner Music Group subsidiary.
+In October 2006, Moon announced he would be departing from Kill Rock Stars to work as an A&R representative at Nonesuch Records, a Warner Music Group (WMG) subsidiary.
 Portia Sabin took over ownership of Kill Rock Stars.

-In June 2007, Moon was laid off from his position at Nonesuch as part of corporate downsizing in Warner Music Group.
+In June 2007, Moon was laid off from his position at Nonesuch as part of corporate downsizing in WMG.
 A few days later, Moon was named senior director of A&R and artistic development at Rykodisc, also owned by WMG.
 Moon left Rykodisc in July 2008 to engage in artist management full-time for Shotclock Management, a company he owns with his wife.
-He is also a co-founder and the Director Of Development for the Portland Folk Festival, which had its inaugural festival in 2010.
+He is also a co-founder and the Director of Development for the Portland Folk Festival, which had its inaugural festival in 2010.

-In 2014, Moon discussed his new role as a minister with First Unitarian Church in Portland—as well as his departure from the music world—with Oregon Public Broadcasting’s radio show, “State of Wonder.”
-On the topic of his life in the music world then to his life in the ministry now he states, “When I walked away from music.
+In 2014, Moon discussed his new role as a minister with First Unitarian Church in Portland—as well as his departure from the music world—with Oregon Public Broadcasting's radio show State of Wonder.
+On the topic of his life in the music world then to his life in the ministry now he states, "When I walked away from music.
 I made a really clean break.
 I stopped going to shows.
 Then I walked into the world of ministry, and have sort of made completely new friends, new relationships.
-Most of the people who knew me for twenty years don't know what I'm doing now, and most of the people I know now have no idea what I did before I got here.”
+Most of the people who knew me for twenty years don't know what I'm doing now, and most of the people I know now have no idea what I did before I got here."